You’re in the labs, its 3am in the morning and you need help! Here are some simple tips that can help you recover from disaster if it strikes.

 Computers are evil.
 They make your life easier, they create a dependency, and then, just when you need them most, they let you down!
 They can catch a virus, or just plain crash, leaving you looking forward to another few hours spent retyping your assignment.
 But it doesn't have to be this way.

 What to do if your disk gets stuck?
 How to handle a frozen computer?
-Solutions for login problems.
-Handy shortcut key commands?
-How to email and FTP files to yourself.
-To name just a few ...
+Solutions for login problems; handy shortcut key commands; how to email files to yourself; to name just a few...

 I can't promise that you'll never need the assistance of InfoHelp again, but if you follow the advice here, you can avoid some potentially stressful situations and maybe even save yourself some time in the process.